jennyfisher/jennyfisher.github.io/presentations.md

 1. A Survey of Martian Dust Devil Activity Using Mars Global Surveyor Mars Orbiter Camera Images (poster).
 American Geophysical Union 2002 Fall Meeting, Dec 2002.
 {: reversed="reversed"}

-## Seminars and Invited Talks

-1. Sustainable Planet.
-Research Plenary, University Global Partnerships Network (UGPN) Virtual Conference, Mar 2021.

-1. Dispatches from Down Under: How Australian observations are teaching us about the Southern Hemisphere atmosphere.
-Seminar, NOAA Chemical Sciences Laboratory, Boulder, Colorado, USA, Jul 2020.

-1. Uncertainties in biogenic emissions & chemistry: unanswered questions from another Southeast.
-Invited Talk, New Insights into Gas-Phase Atmospheric Chemistry, Telluride Science Research Center, Telluride, Colorado, USA, Jul 2018.

-17. Thinking outside the (grid) box: combining modelling with aircraft observations to understand the nitrogen chemistry of the atmosphere.
-Seminar, National Institute for Water and Air (NIWA), Wellington, New Zealand, Sep 2017.

-16. Fates of Volatile Organic Compounds in the Presence of (Some) NOx: Implications for the Remote Atmosphere.
-Invited Talk, Gordon Research Conference on Atmospheric Chemistry, Newry, Maine, Aug 2017.

-15. Thinking outside the (grid) box: combining modelling with aircraft observations to understand nitrogen chemistry in the atmosphere.
-Seminar.
-University of Sydney School of Chemistry, Sydney, Australia, Jun 2017.

-14. Impacts of organic nitrates on the NOx budget: insights from aircraft observations and chemical transport modeling.
-Seminar.
-NCAR Atmospheric Chemistry Observations & Modeling Seminar Series, National Center for Atmospheric Research, Boulder, CO, USA, Apr 2017.

-13. Impacts of organic nitrates on the NOx budget: insights from aircraft observations.
-Invited Talk, New Insights on Gas-Phase Atmospheric Chemistry, Telluride Science Research Center, Telluride, CO, USA, Jul 2016.

-12. Biogenic chemistry in a region of declining emissions: Insights from the NASA SEAC4RS Campaign.
-Seminar, CSIRO Marine and Atmospheric Research, Aspendale, Jul 2015.

-11. Thinking outside the (grid) box: Combining models and observations to interpret our changing atmosphere.
-Earth, Environmental, and Biological Sciences Seminar, Queensland University of Technology, Oct 2014.

-10. What atmospheric chemistry research can tell us about the Earth’s surface (and vice versa).
-GeoQuEST Seminar, University of Wollongong, Sep 2014.

-9. Filling in the gaps: Using models to interpret the Earth’s changing atmosphere.
-University of Wollongong Budding Ideas research showcase, May 2014.
-Watch the video.

-8. The air from where?
-Identifying the sources of air pollution to diverse environments.
-Invited Talk, University of Wollongong Chemistry School Conference, Nov 2013.

-7. Distant influences on Australian atmospheric composition.
-Atmospheric Chemistry Division Seminar, National Center for Atmospheric Research, Oct 2013.

-6. Present-day sources and past variability of mercury in the Arctic atmosphere and ocean.
-Fiore Group Meeting at Lamont Doherty Earth Observatory, Jul 2013.

-5. Atmospheric Pollution in the Arctic: sources, transport, and chemical processing.
-Public Dissertation Defense at Harvard University, Sep 2011.

-4. Arctic pollution sources and transport: Results from the ARCTAS aircraft mission and beyond.
-Atmospheric Science Seminar at Dalhousie University, Apr 2011.

-3. Sources of atmospheric and deposited black carbon aerosols in Arctic spring.
-Invited Talk, International Meeting on Open Burning and the Arctic: Causes, Impacts, and Mitigation Approaches, Nov 2010.

-2. Clearing the Haze: constraining the sources and impacts of Arctic air pollution.
-Harvard University EPS Graduate Student / Post-doc Seminar Series, Oct 2010.

-1. Tracking pollution in the Arctic atmosphere.
-Harvard University Earth and Planetary Sciences Day, Apr 2009.
-{: reversed="reversed"}